Ulundurpettai: Demographics

 As of the 2011 India census, the town of Ulundurpettai had a population of 23,734.
 Males constituted 50% of the population and females 50%.
 Ulundurpettai had an average literacy rate of 71%, higher than the national average of 59.5%: male literacy was 79%, and female literacy was 63%.
 As of 2011 in Ulundurpettai, 12% of the population was under 6 years of age.

 Politics

-Ulundurpettai assembly constituency is part of Villupuram (Lok Sabha constituency).
+Ulundurpettai(77) assembly constituency is part of Villupuram (Lok Sabha constituency).
 Ulundurpet is one of the state assembly constituencies in Tamil Nadu.
-A J Manikannan is the Member of the Tamil Nadu Legislative Assembly since May 2, 2021.
+Vasanthavel G R is the Member of the Tamil Nadu Legislative Assembly since May 11, 2026.